European Traveler

 • UK

-Palace of Versailles
+Western Facade of the Palace of Versailles

-Tour bus excursions and day trips by shuttle bus from Paris to Versailles are offered by many companies and are easy to book.
+Tour bus excursions and day trips by shuttle bus from Paris to Versailles are offered by many companies and are easy to book, e.g. Get Your Guide.
 Do compare prices though as the offers vary widely.
-It may even be sensible to book an excursion to get into the palace easily and then if desired break away from the group to spend more time at Versailles and simply return by RER train to Paris – the train ticket will be just less than €3.
+It may even be sensible to book an excursion to get into the palace easily and then if desired break away from the group to spend more time at Versailles and simply return by RER train to Paris – the train ticket will be just around €4.

 Getting to the Palace of Versailles by Train from Paris

 The regional RER trains provide the easiest and fastest transportation from Paris to Versailles.
 RER trains have fewer stops than the metro (subway) but easy connections are possible between the two systems in central Paris.
 RER line C5 provides the easiest connections but other options are also available and worth considering especially when traveling from the western parts of Paris.
+Buying a return ticket cut out queuing time at Versailles later in the day.
+T+ metro tickets are not valid for travel to Versailles but the Île-de-France IDF tickets required are valid on the metro too.

-• RER Line C5 from Paris to Versailles-Rive Gauche Station
+RER Line C5 from Paris to Versailles-Rive Gauche Station

 The RER line C5 runs through central Paris on the left bank of the Seine with stops at amongst others Champ de Mars – Tour Eiffel, Pont de l’Alma, Invalides, Musée d’Orsay, St-Michel – Notre-Dame, and Gare d’Austerlitz.

 RER line C5 trains run up to four times per hour in around half an hour from central Paris to Versailles.
-The return fare is around €6 – buy tickets before getting to the platform.
+The return fare from central Pairs is around €8 – buy tickets before getting to the platform.

-• Other Trains from Paris to Versailles
+Other Trains from Paris to Versailles

 RER Line C5 trains are by far the most convenient trains from Paris to the Chateau de Versailles.
-It is generally better to avoid trains that stop at stations other than Versailles-Rive Gauche but for travelers traveling especially from the western parts of Paris, including La Defense, it is better to take a train to Versailles-Chantiers and walk from there rather than to go all the way to central Paris and backtrack just to get onto RER C5.
+It is generally better to avoid trains that stop at stations other than Versailles-Rive Gauche but for travelers traveling especially from the western parts of Paris, including La Defense, it is faster to take a train to Versailles-Chantiers and walk from there rather than to go all the way to central Paris and backtrack just to get onto RER C5.

-Versailles-Chantiers station is around 15 to 20 minutes walk from the Chateau de Versailles.
-It is a stop trains from Paris-Montparnasse and La Defense amongst others.
-Versailles-Rive Droite is a stop on trains from Paris-St Lazare and a more complicated walk of just more than twenty-minutes from the Palace of Versailles – buses are available.
+• Versailles-Rive Droite is a stop on trains from Paris-St Lazare and a more complicated walk of just more than twenty minutes from the Palace of Versailles – buses are available.

 Getting to the Palace of Versailles by Car